MINI: Photo Box Billboard

 This works because it compresses a complex topic into one immediate sensation.
 Surprise first, meaning second.
 You see the swarm, you read “SOS”, and only then do you connect it to the decline story.

-Mechanism to why sentence: because the billboard is literally formed by the subject of the campaign, the message feels less like persuasion and more like evidence, which increases attention and recall.
+Because the billboard is literally formed by the subject of the campaign, the message feels less like persuasion and more like evidence, which increases attention and recall.

 The business intent: build salience and fund the cause

 The film earns awareness, but it also links the stunt to action.
 Banrock Station also donates 5p to the honey-bee cause for every bottle sold, turning attention into a measurable contribution.
+Proof-first cause marketing is strongest when it is paired with a simple give-back mechanism, meaning a clear, fixed contribution that turns attention into funding.

 • Make the medium the proof.
 If you can embody the issue in the execution, you do not need long explanation.